vishksatham/artboard/README.md

 # artboard

-Full Stack Squares Image Editor Application
+This is a Full-Stack Squares Image Editor Application

 Overview
 This application allows users to create, edit, and save designs made up of colored squares.
 The project consists of a Node.js server handling API requests and a React client for user interaction.